Dry Fruit Barfi (Happilo) (1 Serving)

 Portion Control

-Limit the portion size of dry fruit barfi you consume to minimize the overall glycemic impact.
+Limit the quantity of dry fruit barfi you consume to reduce the overall sugar intake.
+Smaller portions will lead to smaller glucose spikes.

 Pair with Protein